yosshitaku067/about-me/README.md

 * Led group of 20 members.
 * Defined development process based on DevOps.
 * Designed system configuration on on-premises for analyzing tool for in-vehicle image processing application's log data.
-* Developed some applications as Proof of concept.
+* Developed some applications as PoC（Proof of concept）.
 * Negotiated with customers on making next term budget.
 * Designed a web system architecture（ front-end & back-end ）.